YatesyTea/YatesyTea/README.md

 * Overseeing implementation and adherence to ISO 27001 practices and conforming to ISO 9001 standards.

 ### Tools
+* Heavy usage of VSCode, Linear, and Cypress/Playwright Suites.
 * LaTeX for final year project and CV creation.
 * Vim and NeoVim for editing remotely.
 * Usage of Jira, Trello, Github Projects, Google Sheets, and Microsoft Project for project planning.